-The publishing platform, Medium, did a little research to determine how much time people will spend reading a blog post.
-The average they found was about seven minutes.
+The platform, Medium, did research to determine how much time people will spend reading a blog post.
+The average they found was about 7 minutes.

 A more recent survey by Snap Agency found that 51% of respondents wanted to read content that was between 700 and 1,500 words.
 In contrast, only 27% of respondents answered that blog posts of 300 to 700 words were preferable.

 A company named CoSchedule took a look at its own high-performance blog posts and discovered that each of its posts on the first page of Google actually had more than 2,000 words, which shows that investing work to create even more extensive content could be a smart decision for your own strategy.